Used Tesla Model S for sale nationwide

 The Verdict

-You should buy the Model S if: You're seeking an electric car with serious performance, excellent range and advanced technology; you travel long distances and want access to a reliable charging network; you prioritise low running costs.
+You should buy the Model S if: You're seeking an electric car with serious performance and excellent range, you travel long distances regularly, or you prioritise low running costs and advanced technology.

-Consider alternatives if: You desire a plusher interior finish, are concerned about reliability and support, or seek the most engaging driving experience in the premium electric segment.
+Consider alternatives if: You require a premium interior finish, you're concerned about reliability and support, or you want the most cost-effective new electric vehicle option.

 Read our full Tesla Model S Review